wubinTron/one-click-deployment/steps/steps.md

 [4] Note: Click the node list next button to reset the configuration management menu permissions, only show configuration management menu permissions

 [5] Note: When the node list is empty, the default next button cannot be clicked.
 When the node list is deleted, there is no next menu permission.
-The node list supports up to 20 nodes.
+The node list supports up to 20 nodes.When you modify the contents of the node list, you also need to click the Next button to reset the current default settings.

 [6] Note: The balance range is between -9223372036854775808 and 9223372036854775807.
 To ensure successful deployment, please fill in the range of values.